 46-52 Meagher Street, Chippendale NSW 2008

 19. 10 William Street

 You’ll never forget the location of the Italian-inspired walk-in eatery, 1o William Street.
 And trust us when we say that is a very good thing.
-Treat all your senses with the exotic aromas wafting through the casual European decor that houses the most delectable pastas, salads and cured meats, accompanied by a seriously extensive wine list.
+Treat all your senses with the exotic aromas wafting through the casual European decor that houses the most delectable pastas, salads and cured meats.
+And of course because it is one of the best rest restaurants in Sydney the meals are accompanied by a seriously extensive wine list.
 Hot tip: you might want to wear stretchy pants to really make the most of this Paddington hotspot.

 10 William Street, Paddington NSW 2021